bazze-io/bazze-api-docs/docs/v1/endpoints/records.md

 - Click on the **GET /records** endpoint and then on the **Try it out** button.
 - Set the `limit` parameter.
+- If you would like to "wait" for the quert to finish and get a JSON response, set the `wait` paramter to **true**.
+The results will look similar to the response of the /scrollResults endpoint.
 - Set the filter parameters.
 Be aware that the filter is an AND query meaning that the data will have to match everything in these parameters for a result to be returned.
 - Click the **Execute** button and scroll down to the section labeled **Response Body**.
 You should see something similar to the following below.
 Note that your `QueryExecutionId` will be different since every query execution is unique.